- Watery Eyes

 Keratoplasty Eye Surgery (ALK)Keratoplasty eye surgery is used to correct nearsightedness and mild farsightedness.
 The procedure involves making incisions in the cornea and underlying tissue to correct vision.
 Potential side effects include infection, corneal scarring, glare, and the inability to wear contacts.

-Pink Eye SlideshowTrying to get rid of pink eye?
-If you woke up with crusty eyelids and red, swollen eyes, you may have pink eye also called conjunctivitis.
-Find out how to diagnose and treat pink eye.
+Pink Eye SlideshowHow do you get pink eye?
+And how contagious is pinkeye?
+If you woke up with crusty eyelids and red, swollen eyes, you may have conjunctivitis.
+Learn about eye drops and home remedies for pink eye.